Fusion2Print: Deep Flash-Non-Flash Fusion for Contactless Fingerprint Matching: Experiments Results

 \subsection{Verification Performance of Fusion2Print}

 We evaluated the verification performance of embeddings generated by the complete Fusion2Print pipeline for both 128- and 256-dimensional representations.
-The average templating latency was \textit{0.28s} per identity (with an Apple M4 GPU).
+The average templating latency was \textit{0.28s} per identity for Apple M4 GPU and \textit{0.34s} for a Samsung A54 device.
 We compared the results of the baseline Fusion2Print model and its fine-tuned variants to assess performance gains.
 Observing improved results with 256-dimensional embeddings, we further fine-tuned the pipeline using spatially transformed data to enhance robustness.
 The outcomes are summarized in Tab.~\ref{tab:4} and Tab.~\ref{tab:5} and visualized in Fig.~\ref{fig:7}.

 Fig.~\ref{fig:8} visualizes the embedding behavior of the DeepPrint baseline and the fine-tuned Fusion2Print with Spatial Transform variant.